Fuel Injection means the supply of fuel in the combustion chamber of an internal combustion engine.

-So, Here are Fuel Injection System in Diesel Engine
+So, Here is the Fuel Injection System in Diesel Engine

 Air Blast Injection

-This is an old method which is obsolete nowadays.
+This is an old method that is obsolete nowadays.
 In this method, Air is compressed at very high pressure by means of an Air Compressor.

 A blast of this Air is then injected carrying the Fuel along with it into the Cylinder.